 116:21:55 Shepard: What have we done to deserve this?
 (Pause) What have we done to deserve this?!

-[Ed has changed the orientation of ALSEP package 1, possibly so he can verify the position of shorting switch No. 5.
-The shorting switch and various experiment connectors are on the back of what will be the base of the Central Station.
-Ed has package 1 standing on its side so that the switches and connectors are in easy reach.]116:22:15 McCandless: Just wait until you get to J-J.
+[As per his cuff checklist at 2+06 Ed has tilted ALSEP package 1, with the back of the base up, so he can verify that Astronaut Switch #5 is CW (ASE SAFE).
+The five astronaut switches, the shorting switch, and various experiment connectors are on the back of what will be the base of the Central Station.]116:22:15 McCandless: Just wait until you get to (magazine) J-J.

 RealVideo Clip (4 min 01 sec)